TortoiseGit/tortoisesvn/doc/readme.txt

 There are some tools for processing the XML input that you need to build the docs.
 Scripts and dtd are included, but the executables (formatting processor, microsoft help compiler, translation tools) have to be installed separately.
+You will also need to have a Java Runtime Environment version 1.3.x or above.

 tools\fop\		- the fop processor
 tools\xsl\		- the docbook xsl files from sourceforge